farmera/sare_grant/study_results_drones.md

 and after each harvest the cane remaining in the ground sends up new shoots.
 While successive harvests give decreasing yields, the crop used in this study (a second-year 'stubble') is an ideal 'nitrogen-absorber' and was thus well-suited.

-A single-factor field trial was laid out in a common randomized split-plot design on 27 May 2013.
+For the 2017 season, a single-factor field trial was laid out in a common randomized split-plot design on 27 May 2013.
 Five levels of nitrogen fertilization (0, 40, 80, 120 and 180 kg·N·ha−1) were applied in a setup with six replicates.
 This resulted in 30 plots of a size of 100 × 60 sq ft each and a total trial size of 2.75 acres.